livingdocsIO/documentation/content/guides/editor/publication-date/index.md

   publishControl: {
     visiblePublicationDateOverride: true, // default: false,
     visiblePublicationDatePreference: [
-      'publishControl.visiblePublicationDateOverride' // show visible publication override date (the date that is set when editing the date manually) if defined
+      'publishControl.visiblePublicationDateOverride', // show visible publication override date (the date that is set when editing the date manually) if defined
       'metadata.publicationDate', // fallback to metadata publication date (the date defined in a custom metadata field) if defined
       'publishControl.firstPublicationDate' // fallback to first publication date ]